-Cairns lead the way up the 150m of steep rock steps and the trail re-enters the forest on the opposite side.
-For the next 30 minutes the trail climbs through some of the most spectacular and dense Myrtle forests found in Tasmania before the trail levels out slightly.
+Cairns leads the way up the 150m of steep rock steps and the trail re-enters the forest on the opposite side.
+For the next 30 minutes, the trail climbs through some of the most spectacular and dense Myrtle forests found in Tasmania before the trail levels out slightly.
 The break-in climbing is short-lived, however, as the steepest section directly below the summit is climbed next.
 This section can be difficult under ice or during adverse weather conditions and care should be taken.

 Once above the forest canopy, the trail continues up the western rock face towards the summit, passing the rugged alpine flora.
 As you climb, views of the outstanding Great Western Tiers begin to present themselves to your left.
 From the top, the trail continues 500m further through beautiful alpine gardens to the north-eastern face of Quamby Bluff.
 From here 360-degree views are achieved including the impressive Deception Bluff to the east.
 On clear days Devonport and the Bass Straight can be spotted in the distance to the north.
 Return via the same route.

 Quamby Bluff is a challenging but extremely rewarding short walk involving a great deal of climbing.
 Because of this, it is recommended that the trail is only attempted on clear days as the alpine weather at the summit can easily turn bad on wetter days.

 Map for illustrative purposes only.
 Base map supplied by Land Information System Tasmania